Transmission Line Architecture

 Performance by tier — same driver throughout

-TL1 and eTL1™ are retrofit-compatible — same 1.2 ft³ cabinet, better performance.
+TL1, eTL1™, and eTL1+™ are retrofit-compatible — same 1.2 ft³ cabinet, better performance.
 DTL™ and TTL™ are new-design architectures — smaller cabinet, substantially better performance across every metric.
+TTL™ cabinet reduction scales with driver size — up to ~51% at 21″.

 Active acoustic pathways